twongjirad/tekvxi11/README.md

 Compilation
 -------------

-Need to set the location of VXI11 library and include files in VXILIB and VIXDIR, respectively, in the GNUmakefile.
-Enable building with or without ROOT using ENABLEROOT variable, also found in the GNUmakefile.
+Make sure your ROOT environment vairables are setup.
+You can test if this is the case by running

+    root-config

+You should see something ocme back.

+If that is set, just go into the folder containing this readme and type: `make`.
+It should build.

 -------------
 Executables
 -------------

 test_tkvscope:
 This is a working space for me to test out new features as I implement them.
+It provides a test program to read in one waveform.

 run_synced_acq:
 This program was written for a specific application.